Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Additional Layers

 \subsubsection{Deletion}

-Granular message and data deletion controls are important for users who are likely to have their devices physically seised.
-Session implements standard features like disappearing messages, which are deleted from sending and receiving clients after being viewed, and the ability to fully wipe all client side stored data.
-However, Session also features additional ways to manage client side security.
+Granular message and data deletion controls are important for users who are likely to have their devices physically seized.
+Session implements standard features like disappearing messages, with options to delete messages a pre-specified time after they are sent, or a custom time after being viewed.
+Session also offers the ability to wipe all data from your swarm and device in a single action.
+Future releases will include duress codes and remote deletion options to further strengthen client-side protections.